 Organised crime networks continue to undermine the integrity of prison systems across Europe.
 Despite established prison regimes, criminal groups are able to maintain influence and coordinate activities from within, including in high-security facilities.
 Addressing this systemic challenge requires strengthened international cooperation and the exchange of practices, information, and intelligence.

-The conference will take place on 4-6 November in Rome, Italy, and is jointly organised by the Italian Ministry of Justice: Department of Prison Administration, the Dutch Ministry of Justice and Security, and EuroPris.
-It builds on the successful 2023 edition hosted by Spain and the Netherlands, reinforcing the ongoing commitment to tackling organised crime in prisons.
+The Organised Crime in Prisons (OCP) Conference 2025 — Innovation, Intelligence, and International Collaboration brought together experts, practitioners, and policymakers to explore these challenges, highlight effective responses, and reinforce cross-border cooperation in addressing organised crime in custodial settings.
+The conference took place on 4-6 November in Rome, Italy, and was jointly organised by the Italian Ministry of Justice: Department of Prison Administration, the Dutch Ministry of Justice and Security, and EuroPris.
+It was built on the successful 2023 edition hosted by Spain and the Netherlands, reinforcing the ongoing commitment to tackling organised crime in prisons.

 - Impact Assessment